Serious Childcare Incident Notification

 The Designated Manager will:

 - Inform the Director of Children's Services via telephone and followed up via email, copying in the Press Officer as appropriate.
 If the Director of Children’s Service is not contactable the Designated Manager will alert their Personal Assistant who will alert them.
 The Director of Children’s Services will be responsible for notifying the Chief Executive/Deputy Chief Executive and members as necessary.
-If the Director of Children’s Services are not available then the Designated Manager will assume responsibility for wider notification as appropriate;
+If the Director of Children’s Services are not available, then the Designated Manager will assume responsibility for wider notification as appropriate;

 - Determine whether records held in relation to the child and family need to be secured and whether access to electronic records needs to be restricted;